wazuh/wazuh-documentation/source/getting-started/use-cases/log-analysis.rst

       :align: center
       :width: 80%

--  **Wazuh-statistics** index stores performance data related to the Wazuh server.
-This information is critical to ensuring the Wazuh server performs optimally with the available compute resources.
+-  **wazuh-statistics** index stores performance data related to the Wazuh server.
+This information is critical to ensuring the Wazuh server performs optimally with the available computing resources.
 The image below shows performance-related events on the Wazuh dashboard.

    .. thumbnail:: /images/getting-started/use-cases/log-data-analysis/performance-related-events.png
       :title: Performance-related events